Any Solution Will Be Dependent Upon The GSEs Being Capitalized

 There's a difference between a plan and a solution.
 There's great reason to advocate to somehow get a piece of the billions of dollars that Fannie and Freddie make supporting equal opportunity affordable housing.
 With the lobbyist plans, it is tough to say how exactly the equal opportunity affordable housing initiatives are treated on a forward basis.
 There is a lot of downside as these plans would in effect continue to undermine good logic.
 Industry veterans like Josh Rosner have been attempting to debate MBA on the facts for years, but doing so has proved impossible because MBA's platform simply doesn't permit.

 I own 4050 shares of FMCCH, 21988 shares of FMCCP, 7370 shares of FMCCT, 1341 shares of FMCKO, 12885 shares of FMCKP, 12788 shares of FNMFN and 5 shares of FNMFO.
-Unfortunately that's simply as much as I've been able to procure.
+Unfortunately, that's simply as much as I've been able to procure.
 If I would have been smart enough to know that the plaintiffs would lose the Perry capital ruling earlier this year, I could have more, but I don't and that's that.
 Mnuchin said that the second half of 2017 was when housing reform would be a priority.
 I'm speculating that the reason for that is because the light at the end of the tunnel is the expiration of GSE Jumpstart Reform early 2018.
 GSE Jumpstart actually retards housing reform as opposed to promoting it as it restricts what the administration can do until next year.

 I expect Treasury to come out with some sort of plan like Moelis.
 I can't say whether or not there will be some sort of explicit guarantee or not.
 I can't say what guarantee fees or capital requirements are going to be.
 I can say that the guy backing this solution is John Paulson, who is the man with the plan.